alexandrglm/myLearningCorner/DevCamp2025/FullStack/MODULE_01_SCSS/01_067-082_UI-UX/01-UX-Course.md

 - Reduces miscommunication by providing clear references for developers.

 - Should be signed off before proceeding with full development to avoid unnecessary rework.

+### 01-073:    UX Skills Development

+- Strong communication skills are essential for gathering information from clients and teams.

+- Active listening and clear articulation help prevent misunderstandings and improve project outcomes.

+- Critical thinking allows designers to analyze problems from both a detailed and broad perspective.

+- The ability to zoom in on small details while considering the overall system is crucial.

+- Practicing wireframing, mockups, and user experience planning improves skills over time.

+- Learning from mistakes and refining approaches leads to better UX design.

+- Understanding development constraints helps optimize design decisions for better implementation.

+# UX Capstone Requirements:

+- The project focuses on building a **portfolio application** emphasizing user experience.

+- The first step is defining the **prime objective**, specifying what the user should experience.

+- Identify the target audience (employers, partners, customers) and their key actions.

+- Deliverables:

+  - **Sitemap** showing all pages and navigation paths.

+  - **Low fidelity wireframe** focusing on structure and usability rather than aesthetics.

+- Recommended tools:

+  - **Lucidchart** (for sitemaps) – offers team collaboration and a free trial.

+  - **Adobe XD** or **InVision** (for wireframes) – InVision is a free alternative.

+- If using software tools is overwhelming, **sketching on paper or a whiteboard** is a great alternative.

+- Follow a structured approach: **start broad (goal definition) and refine progressively**.

+- Avoid focusing on UI details at this stage; **content organization and user flow** are the priorities.

+- Keep content **concise and direct** to communicate effectively.

+- The goal is **not just to create a portfolio application** but to practice the **UX design workflow**.

 ---